 PTSA Board Member - Hold a position on the PTSA Board of Directors for a year (or more).
 Help make decisions surrounding our school and PTSA.
 PTSA Board meetings occur once a month.
 General Membership Meetings occur approximately 4-5 times during the school year.
 Our meetings are currently virtual due to COVID-19 restrictions.
 More info on current open positions here.

-Assisting around the School - Not available at this time.
+Assisting around the School

 WHERE can I find volunteer opportunities?

 1. Back to School Packet - please indicate that you would like to receive information regarding future volunteer opportunities this school year

 2. Puma Info Make sure to create an account to receive our weekly Newsletter and/or look at the Puma Info Archive here.

 3. Classroom - ask your child's teacher how can you help

 4. Bulletin Board (located in front of the office)

 5. Attend the Volunteer Orientation - on September 15th at 9 am in the Art Room

 6. Rosa Parks PTSA Website - View the volunteer menu for updated volunteer opportunities